(John Schoenherr’s cover for the 1972 edition)

 “One Life, Furnished in Early Poverty” (1970), short story by Harlan Ellison, 4/5 (Good): Reviewed originally here.

 A profoundly moving story of Gus Rosenthal—a foil for Ellison—who travels back in time and befriends his younger self.
 His younger self was ridiculed for being a Jew and ran away from home at a young age.
 Filled with autobiographical tidbits from Ellison’s own life, the work is interwoven with strands of nostalgia and longing to improve one’s own past.

 “Occam’s Scalpel” (1971), novelette by Theodore Sturgeon, 3.25/5 (Vaguely Good): Overtly not SF… In some ways the story suggests how Sturgeon wants the world to view him: a literary author who uses the “SF” tidbits for literary purposes.
-In this case, the tidbit is a shame, the SF is not SF at all….
+In this case, the tidbit is a sham, the SF is not SF at all….
 And the story itself is polished and functional but hardly artful or beautiful.

 Two brothers meet in the night and discuss the life of Cleveland Wheeler who witnesses his boss’ cremation.
 The boss “seems” to be an alien.
 Wheeler promises to use his wealth to combat an alien scheme pioneered by his very own company to make the earth (through global warming and pollution) habitable for aliens.
 It’s all a scam.
 But a useful scam.
 The story suggests that the two brothers are part of the scheme.
 But the truth behind it all seems slightly outside the frame of the picture.